Mahidi99/Data-Visualization-and-Accuracy-Metrics-ML-Project-in-Python-/README.md

 # Data-Visualization-and-Accuracy-Metrics-ML-Project-in-Python-

-This is about the Data Compression & Visualization Using Principle Component Analysis This project will show you how to compress our Iris dataset into a 2D feature set and how to visualize it through a normal x-y plot using k-means clustering.
+This is about the Data Compression & Visualization Using Principle Component Analysis.
+This project will show you how to compress our Iris dataset into a 2D feature set and how to visualize it through a normal x-y plot using k-means clustering.